The minimum you must know

 North Ireland peace remains tremendously successful

-The United Kingdom had an imperfect economy previously because of Brexit.
-But it's one of the most affluent, safe, peaceful and vibrant countries in Europe anyway.
-The United Kingdom is a phenomenal place to live, with amazing sense of history and tradition.
+The United Kingdom is one of the most affluent, safe, peaceful and vibrant countries in Europe.
+The country is a phenomenal place to live, with amazing sense of history and tradition.
 England is known for beautiful architecture, leading universities, extraordinary art, popular musical groups, nightlife and more.
 Creative progress occurs quickly there because of respect for diversity and cohesiveness of the population.

-But there is a significant opportunity to improve upon the foreign policy of the past several decades, when Great Britain followed NATO's lead, and intervened in several other countries in a way that created England's immigration burden and desire to Brexit.
-The United States said that Islamic nations were responsible for the airline incidences on September 11, 2001, and convinced the United Kingdom and NATO to intervene in Syria, Iraq, and Afghanistan, resulting in mass migration into England.
-(NATO later intervened in Ukraine as well, which produced even more refugees.)
-Countless lives were lost, and between twenty and forty million innocent people left their homes for hope and safety in countries where NATO weapons wouldn't be used against them anymore.
-England became overwhelmed with foreigners from places where NATO intervened.
+And there is also a significant opportunity to improve upon the foreign policy of past generations, and therefore the country to enjoy and even better future.
+Great Britain followed NATO's lead and intervened in several other countries in a way that created England's immigration burden and desire to Brexit.
+The United States believed that Islamic nations were responsible for the airline incidences on September 11, 2001, and convinced NATO to intervene in Syria, Iraq, and Afghanistan.
+NATO intervened in Ukraine as well.
+Between twenty and forty million innocent people left their homes for hope and safety in other countries including the United Kingdom.

-The British government is compassionate and therefore welcoming to migrants.
-There is a sense of generosity towards those in need.
-But the government responded to an overflow of people by attempting to close its borders...
-"Brexiting" from the European Union and a valuable shared European marketplace in order to do so.
+The British government is deeply ethical and very compassionate, and therefore completely welcoming to immigrants who are able to remain there.
+There is a cultural sense of generosity towards those in need.
+But the government was prompted by a popular vote to respond to an influx of people by attempting to reduce the flow of them across the borders... by "Brexiting" from the European Union and a valuable shared European marketplace in order to do so.
 Brexit returned the right to the United Kingdom to better restrict immigration.
 But it was a very expensive thing to do.
-Some estimate that Brexit and cost a half trillion to a trillion dollars.
-(There was a trillion dollar fluctuation in the European equity markets after the initial vote, and a meaningful reduction in trade throughout Europe ever since.)
+Some estimate that Brexit cost a half trillion to a trillion dollars.
+(There was also a trillion dollar fluctuation in the European equity markets after the initial vote, and a meaningful reduction in trade throughout Europe ever since.).
+This created a debt burden for the country.
+But the country enjoys a steadily growing economy and better living standards for the majority of the people anyway.
+This is because the British government uses their close relationship with the media to inspire the population.
+And the government is opening up trade with China and the United States.
+Probably the British economy will only become more competitive in the future.

 President Assad's British education was one of the reasons he was a natural choice to lead his own country.
 He and his population assumed he could provide everyone there with great relations with Europe.
 He knew how to create mutual understanding between the regions.
 Syria had nothing whatsoever to do with the airplane incidences of September 11, 2001.
-But British-Syrian relations have been strained ever since anyway to say the least.
+But British-Syrian relations have been strained ever since anyway.

 President Assad's appreciation for the United Kingdom and desire for peaceful improving relations was reflected in his cordial meeting with the British Royal Family in 2015.
 His government obviously would love to have peaceful improving relations with Great Britain.